Bluebird Group: Ironbird

 Ironbird (previously spelled as Iron Bird) focuses on logistics.
 It was established in 1993.

 Goldenbird

 Goldenbird (previously spelled as Golden Bird) focuses on vehicle rental and driver services.
 It is the current name to the company's initial business prior to their establishment, Chandra Taksi.

 Cititrans

-Cititrans focuses on intercity transport.
-Originally founded as a separate entity on 11 September 2005 in Bandung, the company was acquired by Bluebird Group in March 2019.
+Cititrans is a premium intercity shuttle and logistics service in Indonesia that has been a subsidiary of the Blue Bird Group since March 2019.
+Originally founded in 2005 in Bandung, it is widely recognized as a pioneer in the "executive shuttle" segment, offering high-end, point-to-point (or pool-to-pool) transportation.

+The Cititrans Busline fleet, featuring the Hino RM280 Jetbus 5, is stationed at the Suci pool in Bandung.

+Seat 12 on the Cititrans Super Executive 28S Jetbus 5 by Adiputro.

 Birdmobil

 Birdmobil (stylized as BirdMobil) was launched on 30 August 2023.
 It focuses on marketing used passenger vehicles, including retired Bluebird, Silverbird and Goldenbird cars.
 Prior to its establishment, Bluebird Group initially only offered used vehicles that were phased out from one of their business units after four- to five-years in service under their own entity.

 Other ventures

 In April 2025, Pusaka Satria Utama (PSU), one of Bluebird's parent companies, entered the public bus system in Jakarta, operating Minitrans city buses for Transjakarta.